Proper proximality for various families of groups: Abstract

 \section{Abstract}

-In this paper, the notion of proper proximality (introduced in \cite{BIP18}) is studied for various families of groups that act on trees.
+In this paper, the notion of proper proximality (introduced in \cite{BIP18}) is studied and classified in various families of groups.
 We show that if a group acts non-elementarily by isometries on a tree such that for any two edges, the intersection of their edge stabilizers is finite, then $G$ is properly proximal.
-We then provide a complete classification result for proper proximality among graph products of non-trivial groups, generalizing recent work of Duchesne, Tucker-Drob and Wesolek classifying inner amenability for graph products.
-As a consequence of the above result we obtain the absence of Cartan subalgebras and Cartan-rigidity in properly proximal graph products of weakly amenable groups with Cowling-Haagerup constant 1.
+We show that the wreath product $G\wr H$ is properly proximal if and only if $H$ is non-amenable.
+We then completely classify proper proximality among graph products of non-trivial groups.
+Our results generalize recent work of Duchesne, Tucker-Drob and Wesolek classifying inner amenability for these families of groups.
+Our results also recover some rigidity results associated to the group von Neumann algebras, by virtue of being properly proximal.
+A key idea in the proofs of our theorems is a technique to upgrade from relative proper proximality using computations in the double dual of the small at infinity boundary.